How to Get a Green Card

 • Sample Form I-539, Application to Extend/Change Nonimmigrant Status

-• Sample Form I-129F, Petition for Alien Fiancé(e) (as used by an unmarried couple)
+• Sample Form I-129F, Petition for Alien Fiancé(e)

-• Sample Form I-134, Affidavit of Support
+• Sample Form I-134, Declaration of Financial Support

 • Sample Form I-130, Petition for Alien Relative